Who can use this feature?

 Request and Response Bodies are the content messages or payloads sent back and forth during a request.

-Unlike some other recording tools that pull in Request/Response Headers and Bodies by default (often bringing sensitive personal data with them), FullStory gives you the ability to allowlist only the specific parts of the Request/Response Bodies that you know are safe to record and that will be useful for your own debugging process.
+Unlike some other data capture tools that pull in Request/Response Headers and Bodies by default (often bringing sensitive personal data with them), Fullstory gives you the ability to allowlist only the specific parts of the Request/Response Bodies that you know are safe to capture and that will be useful for your own debugging process.

-To get started with allowlisting, first you will need to enable Ajax Recording under Settings > Recording.
+To get started with network allowlisting, first you will need to enable Network Data Capture:

-It's important to note—enabling this Recording Option alone will only result in:
+It's important to note—enabling this Network Data Capture option alone will only result in:

 - Methods